Gear are items that can be use to add a wide variety of different actions and abilities in the games that allow them.

 The Gear's Genre can also be found on its details page underneath the item's description.

-Some builders may have a specific vision for the world they have crafted and, as a result, may wish to not allow certain types of gear to be used in their games.
-In these cases they may block some or all gear from being used.
+Some developers may have a specific vision for the world they have crafted and, as a result, may wish to not allow certain types of gear to be used in their games.
+In these cases, they may block some or all gear from being used.

 To see what types of gear are allowed in a particular game, do the following: